-Even though the cycling on this tour is relatively easy, you need to come prepared to experience varied weather conditions.
+Even though the cycling on this tour is relatively flat and easy, you need to come prepared to experience varied weather conditions.
 You will come home with fantastic memories of this unique tour.
 There is also the option to stop over in Oslo before your tour starts.

 At a glance

-- Unforgettable natural scenery
+- Midnight sun and unforgettable natural scenery

 - Picturesque fishing hamlets and towns